codebridge-za/seeking-shelter/README.md

 # Violence Against Women Map

-**A project that focuses on shelters and their services to women and their children that are victims of abuse.
+**A project that focuses on shelters and services aimed at women that are victims of abuse.
 It aims to map shelters across South Africa and to combine this with a mapping of other support services.**

 Research by The Heinrich Böll Foundation claims that even though the Domestic Violence Act says that police are obligated to refer women to shelters, a lot of police personnel do not know where these services are.